Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 General Considerations for Antiretroviral Management of Newborns Exposed to HIV or Born with HIV

-All newborns exposed to HIV should receive antiretroviral (ARV) drugs in the neonatal period to reduce perinatal transmission of HIV, with selection of the appropriate type of ARV regimen guided by the level of transmission risk.
-The most important contributors to the risk of HIV transmission to a newborn exposed to HIV are whether the mother has received antepartum/intrapartum antiretroviral therapy (ART) and her viral load.
+All newborns with perinatal exposure to HIV should receive antiretroviral (ARV) drugs in the neonatal period to reduce perinatal transmission of HIV, with selection of the appropriate ARV regimen guided by the level of transmission risk.
+The most important factors that influence the risk of HIV transmission to a newborn exposed to HIV are whether the mother has received antepartum/intrapartum antiretroviral therapy (ART) and her viral load.
 The risk of transmission is increased in the absence of maternal ART or if maternal antepartum/intrapartum treatment was started after early pregnancy or was ineffective in producing virologic suppression; higher maternal viral load, especially in later pregnancy, correlates with higher risk of transmission.
 There is a spectrum of transmission risk that depends on these and other maternal and infant factors, including mode of delivery, gestational age at delivery, and maternal health status.
-Also, HIV transmission can occur in utero, intrapartum, or during breastfeeding.
+HIV transmission can occur in utero, intrapartum, or during breastfeeding.

-Historically, the use of ARV drugs in the newborn period was referred to as ARV prophylaxis since it primarily focused on protection against newborn HIV acquisition.
-More recently, clinicians have begun to identify newborns at highest risk for HIV acquisition and initiate combination ARV regimens as empiric treatment of HIV.
+Historically, the use of ARV drugs in the newborn period was referred to as ARV prophylaxis since it primarily focused on protection against newborn perinatal acquisition of HIV.
+More recently, clinicians have begun to identify newborns at highest risk for HIV acquisition and initiate three-drug ARV regimens as empiric treatment of HIV.
 In this guideline, the following terms will be used:

-- HIV Therapy: The administration of a three-drug combination ARV regimen to newborns with confirmed HIV (see Diagnosis of HIV Infection).
+- HIV Therapy: The administration of a three-drug ARV treatment regimen to newborns with documented HIV (see Diagnosis of HIV Infection).
 HIV therapy is lifelong.

-Table 11 provides an overview of neonatal ARV management according to risk of perinatal HIV in the newborn.
-Data supporting these recommendations are presented later in this section.
-Table 12 summarizes the dosing recommendations for ARV dosing in newborns.
+Table 11 provides an overview of neonatal ARV management recommendations according to risk of perinatal transmission of HIV to the newborn and Table 12 summarizes the dosing recommendations for ARV dosing in newborns.
 Additional information about dose selection for newborns, including premature infants (<37 weeks gestational age), can be found in Pediatric Antiretroviral Drug Information.
 In addition, the National Perinatal HIV Hotline (888-448-8765) is a federally funded service providing free clinical consultation for difficult cases to providers caring for pregnant women living with HIV and their newborns, and can provide referral to local or regional pediatric HIV specialists.